Gaza doctors say patients suffering mystery injuries after Israeli attacks

 Some Israeli military experts have also dismissed the suggestion that a Dime weapon is involved.
 Isaac Ben-Israel, a professor at Tel Aviv University and a retired Israel air force general who was involved in weapons development, had seen some of the photographs of the dead and injured and said he believed the wounds came from ordinary explosives.

 "I can tell you surely that no one in Israel ever developed such a Dime weapon.
-It doesn't exist at all,"
+It doesn't exist at all,"he said.

 The International Committee of the Red Cross (ICRC), which monitors weapons used in conflicts, said it had heard reports of similar injuries from Gaza and was collecting information on the case.